Family Savings: Creating a Family Budget

 After you’ve calculated your total household income and subtracted your household expenses, you should now have a better understanding of your family’s overall budget.
 Are you happy with your family’s spending, or would you ideally like to cut back and contribute more to savings each month?

-If you’re not comfortable with your current family budget, have an honest conversation with your partner or spouse who helps you manage it.
+If you’re not comfortable with your current family budget, have an honest conversation with your partner or spouse.
 But don’t go into the conversation looking to place blame.
 Talking about finances can be difficult for some, so try emphasizing that you’re both on the same team, and no one person can take accountability for it all.

 First, start by addressing each of your financial goals, and long-term plans.
 By doing this, you can better understand what’s important to your spouse or partner, as well as communicating your needs, so you can create a budget that works for the both of you.